vampire-ab/Competitive-Programming/README.md

 # Competitive-Programming
-All the Questions solved on different coding platforms like CodeForces, CodeChef aand LeetCode!
+All the Questions solved on different coding platforms like CodeForces, CodeChef and LeetCode!